yash04747/docs/docs/guides/migration-guide.md

 # 4.x Migration & Compatibility

-For all intensive purposes Redux 4.x performs the same as 3.x.
-To improve greater support of standards, a number of functions have been renamed.
-Despite this, a shim has been placed for every function with a deprecation notice that only appears when `WP_DEBUG` is enabled, `dev_mode` is enabled, or you are running the site locally.
-It is strongly suggested for you to migrate the new function names.
-Most of these functions are internal, so they should not impact the masses at large.
+For all intents and purposes, Redux 4.x performs the same as 3.x.
+To improve support of WordPress standards, a number of functions have been renamed.
+A shim has been included for each of these function with a deprecation notice that only appears when `WP_DEBUG` is enabled, `dev_mode` is enabled, or when the site is running locally.
+It is strongly recommended to migrate the new function names.
+Most of these functions are internal and will not impact performance.

-Below you will find the affected class names, and any function migrations denoted.
+Below are the affected classes and methods.

 ::: warning Table of Contents
 [[toc]]